keymapperorg/KeyMapper/docs/user-guide/settings.md

 ## Automatically change the on-screen keyboard when a device connects/disconnects

+!!! warning
+    This requires WRITE_SECURE_SETTINGS permission.

 This is restricted to Bluetooth devices in Key Mapper 2.2.0 and older.
+After updating to Key Mapper 2.3.0 you will need to set this up again because the data for the Bluetooth devices can't be migrated in a way that the new feature will work.

+The last used Key Mapper keyboard will be automatically selected when a chosen device is connected.
+Your normal keyboard will be automatically selected when the device disconnects.

+## Automatically show keyboard picker (up to Android 9.0)

+!!! warning
+    This requires ROOT permission on Android 8.1 and Android 9.0 because Android blocked the ability for apps to show the input method picker when they are running in the background.
+Android removed the ability to show this even with ROOT on versions later than Android 9.0.

-After updating to Key Mapper 2.3.0 you will need to set this up again.
+This is restricted to Bluetooth devices in Key Mapper 2.2.0 and older.
+After updating to Key Mapper 2.3.0 you will need to set this up again because the data for the Bluetooth devices can't be migrated in a way that the new feature will work.

+When a device that you have chosen connects or disconnects the keyboard picker will show automatically.
+Choose the devices below.

 ## Key Mapper has root permission